 tick control by use of dipping vats for cattle.
 So government agents were telling

 the folks not to burn the woods, but get rid of the ticks, and this seemed inconsistent

-to them because they knew burning was the best way to get rid of the ticks.
-They also
+with them because they knew burning was the best way to get rid of the ticks.
+They

-knew that while cattle carried some ticks, deer, rabbits, and other wildlife carried
+also knew that while cattle carried some ticks, deer, rabbits, and other wildlife